HamzaOulaarbi/ML_Classification_Spam_Detection/README.md

 ## Conclusions

 Differents algorithms, vectorizers and new features are tested to see the impact on the AUC score.
-Here are The results with the different configuration:
+Here are the results with the different configuration:

 The AUC score using CountVectorizer and Multinomial Naive Bayes is 0.97.